 Repaying on time could help you avoid high interest rates.

-Travel loan might be another way to fund your Japan tour cost.
+A travel loan might be another way to fund your Japan tour costs.

 It is ideal to opt for a loan only if it fits comfortably within your repayment capacity.